williamkray/maubot-reddit/README.md

   - the trigger word to use (default is reddit)
   - whether to allow NSFW content
   - how to submit the message (reply, respond, or just upload an image if available)
+  - what to fall back to if you are using "upload" as your default behavior

 to use it, run your bot and use your trigger. so using default configs, it would look like this: